loomio/loomio_help/content/guides/consent_process/index.md

 ## 3. Amendment

-<span style="font-size:150%"><b>3.</b></span> Step three, *amend*, is where the proposer makes changes at their discretion to their proposal based on the input they received in step two.
+Step three, *amend*, is where the proposer makes changes at their discretion to their proposal based on the input they received in step two.
 The proposer doesn’t have to amend anything or respond to everything shared in step two.
 Their job is to change what they feel would be best **on behalf of the whole team**, not just their, or anyone else’s, personal preferences.
 Once we have an amended proposal, then we move into step four, integrate.

 ## 4. Integration - objections